josdem/hugo/content/techtalk/spring/spring_boot_retrofit_cucumber_junit5.md

 }
 ```

-Here we are using the Authorization header in order to set the API Github token.
-This strategy is using a Interceptor with request headers.
-This project is using Github’s [Basic Authentication](https://developer.github.com/v3/auth/#basic-authentication) and requires a PAT [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
-Once you have that token you need to provide it to our Spring Boot project, this time we will use an `application.properties` file, please go to the [Project Configuration](https://github.com/josdem/retrofit-workshop/wiki/Properties-File) for getting more information.
-The JUnit runner uses the JUnit framework to run the Cucumber Test.
+Here we are using the Authorization header in order to set our API Github token.
+This strategy is using an Interceptor with headers.
+This project is using Github’s token authentication and requires a PAT [Personal Access Token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Once you have that token you need to provide it to our Spring Boot project, please go to the [Project Configuration](https://github.com/josdem/retrofit-workshop/wiki/Properties-File) for more information.
+JUnit runner uses the JUnit framework to run the Cucumber Test.
 What we need is to create a single empty class with an annotation @RunWith(Cucumber.class) and define @CucumberOptions where we’re specifying the location of the Gherkin file which is also known as the feature file:

 ```java
 package com.jos.dem.retrofit.workshop;